YinHK-gameDev/unity-learn/scripting cheestsheet/MLAgents/README.md

 ### Testing the Environment

-It is always a good idea to first test your environment by controlling the Agent using the keyboard.
+It is always a good idea to first test your environment by **controlling the Agent using the keyboard**.
 To do so, you will need to extend the `Heuristic()` method in the `RollerAgent` class.
 For our example, the heuristic will generate an action corresponding to the values of the "Horizontal" and "Vertical" input axis (which correspond to the keyboard arrow keys).

 Eg: